Shub77/phoebetria-code/README.txt

-                 Phoebetria - Favourable Winds
+                           Phoebetria

-           Software for controlling the BitFenix Recon
+           Software for controlling the BitFenix(R) Recon
                         fan controller.

+                    Bringer of Favourable Winds

  "I am going to unexplored regions, to "the land of mist and snow," but I shall kill no albatross; therefore do not be alarmed for my safety or if I should come back to you as worn and woeful as the 'Ancient